-The Preschool Programs for Children With Disabilities (PPCD) in Cypress-Fairbanks ISD is designed to serve children ages 3 through 5 years who have been identified as disabled and determined to be at-risk of not achieving academic and life skills without intervention.
+The Early Childhood Special Education Services (ECSE), is a continuum of services, designed to serve children ages 3 through 5 years who have been identified as disabled and determined to be at-risk of not achieving academic and life skills without intervention.

-Referrals for screening of students are made through the Department of Special Education located at the Instructional Support Center, 10300 Jones Road, Houston, Texas, 77065; Martha Copeland, phone (281) 897-6400, fax (281) 897-6403.
+Referral for screening of students are made through the Department of Special Education located at the Instructional Support Center, 10300 Jones Road, Houston, Texas 77065; Martha Copeland, phone (281) 897-6400, fax (281) 897-6403.
 Intake information is obtained from the parent(s) and the information is given to the respective educational diagnostician located at the cluster campus determined to be the closest to the child’s attendance area.
-Screenings and comprehensive assessments are then scheduled at the PPCD cluster campus.
-Parents are encouraged to make the referral call two to three months prior to their child’s third birthday.
+Screening and comprehensive assessments are then scheduled at the PPCD cluster campus.

 Children are eligible if they are determined by a multi-disciplinary team to meet state criteria as a child with a disability.
-The disabilities are: orthopedic impairment, other health impairment, auditory impairment, visual impairment, deaf-blind, mental retardation, emotional disturbance, learning disability, speech impairment, autism, multiple disabilities, noncategorical early childhood, and traumatic brain injury.
-There is no fee for services.
+The disabilities are: orthopedic impairment, other health impairment, auditory impairment, visual impairment, deaf-blind, intellectual disability, emotional disturbance, learning disability, speech impairment, autism, multiple disabilities, non-categorical early childhood, and traumatic brain injury.

-The PPCD Curriculum contains five major areas—Cognition (thinking and perception skills), Communication (language development), Self-help, Fine/Gross Motor, and Social/Emotional (development of self-awareness and responsibility).
+The ECSE Classroom Curriculum includes five major areas: cognition (thinking and perception skills), communication (language development), self-help, fine/gross motor and social/emotional (development of self-awareness and responsibility).
 The curriculum is designed to meet the wide variety of needs in young children.